Your browser version is no longer supported, so you may experience issues while using this site.

 Help your kids organise their finances too!

-Suncorp’s Kids Savings accounts are designed to help under 18-year-olds manage and save money.
+Suncorp Bank’s Kids Savings accounts are designed to help under 18-year-olds manage and save money.
 They offer benefits like no account keeping fees, no transaction fees and no minimum balance requirements.
 There’s also bonus interest rates as a reward for depositing $20 and only making one withdrawal each month.

 Even if it’s still a long way before they fly the nest, helping teens learn the value of saving can help them get them started towards financial independence.

-Discover Suncorp Kids Savings Accounts
+Discover our Kids Savings Account

-The information is intended to be of general nature only.
-Subject to any rights you may have under any law, we do not accept any legal responsibility for any loss or damage, including loss of business or profits or any other indirect loss, incurred as a result of reliance upon the information.
-Please make your own enquiries.
+The information is intended to be of a general nature only and any advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.
+We do not accept any legal responsibility for any loss incurred as a result of reliance upon it – please make your own enquiries.